canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 ### Text

-For coherence in text inside code snippets, notes and survey with paragraphs, each end of line is reflected.
-A single end of line create a line return (*br*), while an end of line followed by an empty line will delimit paragraphs.
+To ensure the coherence of text inside code snippets, notes and a survey with paragraphs, how you end a line within these sections will affect the output.
+A single end of line will create a line return (br), while an end of line followed by an empty line will delimit paragraphs.

 Blocks are delimited as well by an empty line.